 Around 10 years ago there was a trend among wine producers to experiment with maturing their wines not in cellars but at depths in the seas and oceans.
 The famous case of Louis Roederer submerging a few thousands bottles near Mont-St-Michel and their subsequent positive tastings lead to others doing the same, include Veuve Clicquot but the trend for underwater maturation seems to have died down lately.

 Famous exponents of such bottle age (its generally sealed bottles not barrels that are maturing under the sea apart from the famous case of Larrivet Haut-Brion!) run the gamut from traditional Champagne houses like Louis Roederer all the way to the most radical of wine producers like Raul Perez.
 But why?
 What on earth (or in the sea!) could be the benefit for wine and Champagne of spending time in bottle in the ocean?
-Will this lead to changes in wine fridge technology, will their be a ‘sea mode!’?
+Will this lead to changes in wine fridge and freestanding wine fridge technology, will their be a ‘sea mode!’?

 Who matures wine at sea?